In his Prison Notebooks (1930), Antonio Gramsci wrote:

 The world is once again living an interregnum.

-Of course, Gramsci was writing about an era of economic depression, rising fascism, and incipient world war.
-For many, the contemporary world looks oh so similar.
 The global North is poised between inward-looking old powers and reluctant emergent ones.
-We have been bequeathed an exhausted civilization determined to accelerate through neoliberalism directly into hothouse eaarth.
+This generation has been bequeathed an exhausted international system determined to accelerate through neoliberalism directly into financial ruin and a hothouse eaarth.

-This is just another way of saying that the world’s current interregnum is fucking mess.
+Which is to say the current interregnum is a fucking mess.
 We, indeed, are a fucking mess.
-Ours is a planet now defined by insane habits of extraction, haphazard technology, janky social networks, and pathological individualism; all forces that lie outside conventional notions of geostrategic power.
+Our core institutions are scrambling and failing to adapt.
+Ours is a planet now defined by pandemics, climate chaos, insane habits of extraction, haphazard technology, janky social networks, and pathological individualism; all forces that lie outside conventional notions of geostrategic power, but which feed into and amplify the most morbid symptoms of our collapsing civilizations.

-In her recent book The Old is Dying and the New Cannot Be Born (2019), Nancy Fraser identifies two versions of neoliberalism after the 1980s: progressive and reactionary.
+In her book The Old is Dying and the New Cannot Be Born (2019), Nancy Fraser identifies two versions of neoliberalism that have come to define dominant ideological apparatuses after the 1980s: progressive and reactionary.

 ‘Progressive neoliberalism’ was a real and powerful alliance of two unlikely bedfellows: the mainstream liberal currents of new social movements and the most dynamic, high-end, “symbolic,” financial sectors of the US economy (Wall Street, Silicon Valley, and Hollywood.)
 ‘Reactionary neoliberalism’ was its antagonist, including mainly ethno-national, anti-immigrant, and pro-Christian figures, with similar distribution politics to the progressive neoliberals, “but a different reactionary politics of recognition.”